-- 40. Defendants often tell consumers that the purported "PPO" health insurance plan is widely accepted by doctors in the consumers' geographical areas or that it is accepted by virtually all, or the vast majority of, doctors in the country.
-However, when consumers look for a covered provider after purchasing what they believe to be a "PPO" health insurance plan, many discover that the limited benefit plan is not accepted by their providers or that the available discounts are negligible. - 41.
-In some instances, Defendants' telemarketers falsely claim that their "PPO" health insurance plan is a qualified health plan under the ACA.
+43. Defendants often tell consumers that the purported "PPO" health insurance plan is widely accepted by doctors in the consumers' geographical areas or that it is accepted by virtually all, or the vast majority of, doctors in the country.
+However, when consumers look for a covered provider after purchasing what they believe to be a "PPO" health insurance plan, many discover that the limited benefit plan is not accepted by their providers or that the available discounts are negligible.

+44. In some instances, Defendants' telemarketers falsely claim that their "PPO" health insurance plan is a qualified health plan under the ACA.
 A "qualified health plan" provides essential health benefits, follows established limits on cost-sharing (like deductibles, copayments, and out-of-pocket maximum amounts), and meets other requirements under the ACA.
+All qualified health plans meet the ACA requirement for having health coverage, known as "minimum essential coverage."

+45. If consumers ask for written information about Defendants' plan before buying it, telemarketers often refuse to provide it, stating that they either are not allowed to provide such information or are not capable of providing it.

+46. Defendants often claim that their "PPO" health insurance plan is at least as good as comprehensive health insurance because it offers comparable coverage at a lower price, and without deductibles.
+Scripts drafted and approved by Dorfman describe consumers' expected out-of-pocket expenses variously as "pennies on the dollar," \$25 for a \$200 doctor visit, and \$5,000 for a hospital bill.
+Dorfman himself acknowledged that the "PPO network repricing" promised in Defendants' deceptive sales scripts is nothing more than "a big fancy term for discount."
+Girouard also knew that "no one can confirm there even is" a discount on medical services with Defendants' products.

-All qualified health plans meet the ACA requirement for having health coverage, known as "minimum essential coverage." - 42.
-If consumers ask for written information about Defendants' plan before buying it, telemarketers often refuse to provide it, stating that they either are not allowed to provide such information or are not capable of providing it. - 43.
-Defendants often claim that their "PPO" health insurance plan is at least as good as comprehensive health insurance because it offers comparable coverage at a lower price, and without deductibles. - 44.
-Once consumers express interest in purchasing Defendants' "PPO" health insurance plan believing it to be, based on the telemarketers' misrepresentations, actual comprehensive health insurance Defendants' telemarketers arrange for payment by asking for the consumers' debit card or credit card information.
+47. Once consumers express interest in purchasing Defendants' "PPO" health insurance plan - believing it to be, based on the telemarketers' misrepresentations, actual comprehensive health insurance - Defendants' telemarketers arrange for payment by asking for the consumers' debit card or credit card information.

-- 45. After taking consumers' payment information, Defendants' telemarketers transfer consumers to a different employee, who guides consumers through a "verification" process.
+48. After taking consumers' payment information, Defendants' telemarketers transfer consumers to a different employee, who guides consumers through a "verification" process.
+Before transferring them, however, Defendants' telemarketers often instruct consumers to disregard any statements in the post-sale "verification" process that indicate that consumers will not be receiving comprehensive health insurance that covers preexisting medical conditions.

-Before transferring them, however, Defendants' telemarketers often instruct consumers to disregard any statements in the post-sale "verification" process that indicate that consumers will not be receiving comprehensive health insurance that covers preexisting medical conditions. - 46.
-During verification, consumers are asked to confirm a series of complex, lengthy statements that are either read by the verification employee or transmitted electronically by email or text message.
+49. During verification, consumers are asked to confirm a series of complex, lengthy statements that are either read by the verification employee or transmitted electronically by email or text message.
 Consumers are cautioned not to ask any questions during verification or they will be transferred back to the sales representative, where the entire sales process will start over again.
 Telemarketers frequently instruct consumers to disregard verification statements that are inconsistent with Defendants' sales pitch.
 For these reasons, consumers often feel pressured to agree with all of the verification statements, even if they conflict with representations made by the sales representative or if the consumers do not understand or actually agree with the verification statements.
+Girouard drafted and approved deceptive "off-recording" verification rebuttal scripts that Defendants' telemarketers used to quell consumers' concerns about inconsistencies between Defendants' initial sales pitch and the post-payment verification.
+The off-recording rebuttals often directly contradicted the on-recording rebuttals.
 Moreover, consumers who choose to receive the disclosures electronically must review and "e-sign" them on their devices prior to completing verification.
 On mobile devices, these disclosures are rendered in pages of small, barely legible text.
 See Image H below.